FunWolfgun998/FunWolfgun998/README.md

 <p align="center">
   Hi, I'm FunWolfgun, Software Developer from Italy
   <br>
-  🔬 I'm currently studying at ITIS Rossi VI
+  I'm currently studying to become a programmer at ITIS Rossi, Italy
   <br>
-  💻 I love writing code and learn anythings about it
+  Coding for me is the power that make you enable to create anything that you want.
   <br>
-  📚 I'm currently learning how to build a compiler for my programming language
+  I'm currently learning how to desing and build a compiler so I can create my programming language.
   <br>
-  💬 Ask me anything about from <a href="https://github.com/FunWolfgun998/FunWolfgun998/issues" title="Issues">Here</a>
+  If you have a questio fell free to ask from <a href="https://github.com/FunWolfgun998/FunWolfgun998/issues" title="Issues">here</a>
   <br>
-  📫 How to reach me: From LinkedIn, other ways coming soon...
+  If you want to reach me you can use LinkedIn, other ways i still a work in progress...
 </p>

 <hr>
-<h2 align="center" style="color: #9D4EDD;">🔥 Languages, Tools & Abilities 🔥</h2>
+<h2 align="center" style="color: #9D4EDD;">What I use and know</h2>
 <br>
 <p align="center">
   <code><img title="C" height="25" src="images/c.svg"></code>